doctor appointment letter bundle

 Can you use your doctor appointment letter to get out of work?

 It can work, as long as it’s intended for that purpose.
-As an example, your workplace policy may demand documentation that you indeed visited a doctor.
+As an example, your workplace sample policy may demand documentation that you indeed visited a doctor.
 You can ask your physician for an appointment letter that attests that you have indeed visited your doctor.